3mdeb/news-and-ideas/_posts/2018-07-17-RTE-for-automated-kernel-deployment-and-everyday-use.md

 Please note that:
-* rebuilding firmware is not just building coreboot, but putting together all components (memtest, SeaBIOS, sortbootorder, iPXE) to make sure we didn't messed something `pce-fw-builder` preform `distclean` everytime, we plan to change that so optionally it will reuse cached repositories, please track [this issue](https://github.com/pcengines/pce-fw-builder/issues/16)
+* rebuilding firmware is not just building coreboot, but putting together all components (memtest, SeaBIOS, sortbootorder, iPXE) to make sure we didn't messed something `pce-fw-builder` preform `distclean` every time, we plan to change that so optionally it will reuse cached repositories, please track [this issue](https://github.com/pcengines/pce-fw-builder/issues/16)
-* verification means booting over iPXE to OS and check if flashed version is the same as version exposed by input binary
+* verification means booting over iPXE to OS and check if flashed version is the same as version exposed by provided binary

 Then you can run `dev.robot` to see how boot log look like.
 In my case mentioned at the begging I wanted initially